Dutch Oven Baking on Your Wood Stove

 - Stay close to the stove in case food starts to burn

 - Keep oven mitts handy

 Preheat the Dutch oven and lid separately.
-Set the lid on the top of the woodstove, next to the Dutch oven so that it heats up as much as the bottom.
-Place an oven thermometer inside of the Dutch oven prior to adding the food to check the temperature.
+Set the lid on the top of the wood stove, next to the Dutch oven so that it heats up as much as the bottom.
+Place an oven thermometer inside the Dutch oven prior to adding the food to check the temperature.
 Place the preheated lid on top and wait a few minutes, then check the thermometer to make sure the temp is about right.

 Start Out With An Easy Recipe